nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * `TaskListStorage` handles the saving and loading of the General Tasks list as an `ArrayList<Task>` instance.
 This data is stored in the `data/tasks.json` file.
 * `ModuleListStorage` handles the saving and loading of all user-created modules as well as the tasks associated with them as an `ArrayList<Module>` instance.
 This data is stored in the `data/modules.json` file.

+Implementation of JsonStorage applies [Gson](https://sites.google.com/site/gson/gson-user-guide), which is a Java library that can be used to convert Java Objects into their JSON representation and back.
+The Gson object tasks a specific class to wrap  JSON string to an equivalent Java object, which is why the load method for each class should be implemented independently.
 <br><br><br>

 ## 7. User Stories